-Source: FAA Airport Data and Information Portal, RSW Weather Station 722108 2011-2020, Data gathered 9/2021 permissible wind velocity occurring at right angles (or 90 degrees left or right) of the heading of a landing or departing aircraft.
-This is calculated by using a 10.5 knot (12 mph) maximum crosswind component for the smaller, lighter aircraft, while a 13 knot (15 mph) and 16 knot (18 mph) maximum cross wind component is utilized for the larger jet aircraft.
-When carrying out an evaluation of this type, the FAA suggests that historical weather information for a period of at least five (ideally ten) years be used for determining runway wind coverage.
+Wind is a primary factor that influences the runway orientation and can subsequently affect runway capacity.
+Under ideal conditions, aircraft takeoffs and landings are determined by the prevailing winds and are conducted on the runway that provides the most head wind to operating aircraft.
+The Federal Aviation Administration (FAA) recommends that the runway orientation provided achieve 95% wind coverage.
+Wind coverage for a given runway is that percentage of time when the crosswind component is below an acceptable velocity.
+The crosswind component can be defined as the maximum permissible wind velocity occurring at right angles (or 90 degrees left or right) of the heading of a landing or departing aircraft.
+This is calculated by using a 10.5-knot (12-mile-per-hour [mph]) maximum crosswind component for the smaller, lighter aircraft, while a 13-knot (15 mph) and 16-knot (18 mph) maximum cross wind component is utilized for the larger jet aircraft.
+When carrying out an evaluation of this type, the FAA suggests that historical weather information for a period of at least five (ideally 10) years be used for determining runway wind coverage.

 Using data provided by the National Climatic Data Center, wind conditions were analyzed for a 10-year period from 2011-2020.
 The orientation of Runway 6-24 provides 98.13% coverage at 13-knots under all weather conditions and 96.47% under IMC.
-For comparison purposes, more typical of air carrier airports, a crosswind component of 16-knots was analyzed and resulted in coverage of 99.58 percent for all weather conditions and 98.53% for IFR conditions.
+For comparison purposes, more typical of air carrier airports, a crosswind component of 16-knots was analyzed and resulted in coverage of 99.58% for all weather conditions and 98.53% for Instrument Flight Rules (IFR) conditions.

-Figure 2-3 graphically displays the All Weather Wind Rose for 10.5, 13, 15 and 20 knot crosswind components based on combined weather conditions.
-Figure 2-3 also displays the Visual Flight Rules (VFR) Wind Rose and Instrument Flight Rules (IFR) Weather Wind Roses.
+Figure 2-3 graphically displays the All Weather Wind Rose for 10.5-, 13-, 15-, and 20-knot crosswind components based on combined weather conditions.
+Figure 2-3 also displays the Visual Flight Rules (VFR) Wind Rose and IFR Weather Wind Roses.
 Each segment of the wind rose represents a wind direction and speed grouping based on a percentage of the total recorded hourly observations for the Airport.